voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

 ### 3.1 Multi-story `@implements` annotations

-Starting in v1.x, `eslint-plugin-traceability` supports an additional annotation form for integration code that implements requirements from multiple stories:
+Starting in v1.x, `eslint-plugin-traceability` supports an additional annotation form for integration code that implements requirements from multiple stories in a consuming project.
+The following snippet shows one example of how you might structure such an annotation in **your** codebase:

 ```js
 /**